 Add to this the consistency of high-quality across their whole power and hand tool range is incredible and that’s why some contractors refuse to use any other brand.
 Not just in performance but in durability and reliability, but they also have a habit of being first to new technological innovation and advances.

 At Wonkee Donkee we love testing DeWalt power tools, so there were no complaints when we were tasked with seeing which DeWalt angle grinder is best.
-After our extensive testing, we have narrowed it down to a top 3 of our favourite DeWalt angle grinders.
+After our extensive testing, we have narrowed it down to a top 2 favourite DeWalt angle grinders.

 They all offer something different and are exceptional for their own reasons.
 Which DeWalt angle grinder is best for you depends on what you need your angle grinder for!
 If you’re not sure yet, then check out our full DeWalt angle grinder buying guide below.

 Fitted with the next generation 11-amp AC/DC 11,000 rpm motor, this DeWalt angle grinder has a great balance of power to weight.
 It’s also a great size and is comfortable to hold as well as operate in tight spaces.
 The dust ejection system is cleverly designed so that it ejects harmful dust and debris.
 It’s no surprise to see this in DeWalt angle grinder as their safety features are normally the best in the industry.

 It also has oversized brushes that double the brush life from the previous (D28402) model.
 This extra life saves you money on replacement brushes providing you with more value.
 Finally, there is a quick-change wheel that is easy to release.
 This makes changing the wheel simple and quick, as well as a safety lock-off to prevent accidental startups during or after the changing process.